LarsonLab/UTEMRI_Brain/README.md

 ## Example fitting script
-Open `VFA_fitting.m' script in MATLAB and follow through the code to run and generate fitted brain uT2 parameter maps.
+Open `VFA_fitting_script.m` in MATLAB and follow through the code to run and generate fitted brain uT2 parameter maps.

 Approximate computation time on a 32-core CPU takes 1-1.5 hours